MongoDB $addToSet Operator: A Step-by-Step Guide for Node.js

 { $addToSet: { <field>: <value> } }

-If the specified <field> does not exist in the array, this operator will create it with the <value> passed.
+If the specified <field> does not exist, this operator will create it with the <value> passed.
+Also, the $addToSet operator cannot be used for non-array fields.

-Using $addToSet Operator in MongoDB
+Using $addToSet Operator in Node.js

-Let’s create a Nodejs application to be able to demonstrate the usage of the $addToSet operator with a clear example.
+Let’s create a Node.js application to be able to demonstrate the usage of the $addToSet operator with a clear example.
 Here are the steps below to get you started.

 mkdir nodeaddToSet